Ergodic Formalism for topological Attractors and historic behavior: Topological and statistical attractors

 \subsection{Statistical attractors for Baire and $u$-Baire ergodic components}

 Milnor's definition of attractors deals only with the topological aspects of the asymptotical behavior of the orbits of a fat set of points, saying little about the statistical properties of those points.
-To analyze the region that is frequently visited by a big set of points, it was introduced by Ilyashenko a variation of Milnor's definition called {\em statistical attractor} (see for instance \cite{Ily}).
+To analyze the region that is frequently visited by a large set of points, a variation of Milnor's definition called {\em statistical attractor} was introduced by Ilyashenko (see, for instance, \cite{Ily}).